HUS2305/ai-assistant-platform/README.md

-# Personal AI Assistant Platform
+Personal AI Assistant Platform is a personal assistant that lives in WhatsApp, Telegram, and the web.
+It understands text, voice, and images to help manage reminders, calendars, social content, and emails.

-This monorepo houses a multimodal AI that lives in WhatsApp, Telegram, and a web dashboard.
-The personal assistant understands text, voice, and images to coordinate reminders, calendars, social content, and email workflows.
+Made by Hussein Jarrah.